dalbirsrana/dalbirsrana/README.md

 - 🌱 I’m currently learning ReactJS and Liquid (template language by Shopify)

 ## Web developer - experience in developing and managing eCommerce business.
-### Able to develop beaitiful, user-friendly responsive websites that also perform well.
+### Able to develop beautiful, user-friendly responsive websites that also perform well.

 ## 📫 How to reach me: